-Low bone density means that your bones are not as strong as they should be.
+Low bone mass density means that your bones are not as strong as they should be.
 Bones with low density have less mineral content, making them weaker and more likely to break.
-Bone density can be measured using a test called a DEXA scan, which compares your bone density to healthy levels.
-If your bone density is lower than normal, but not low enough to be osteoporosis, it’s called osteopenia.
+Bone density can be measured using a test called a DEXA scan, which compares your bone mineral density to healthy levels.
+If your bone density is reduced but not low enough to be osteoporosis, it’s called osteopenia.
 If it’s very low, it’s called osteoporosis.

 There are an estimated 6.3 million Australians with low bone density, including 1.2 million with osteoporosis.
-The prevalence of low bone density increases significantly with age, affecting 20% of people aged 75 and over (RACGP) (NPS Australia) (Trusted Health Advice).
+The prevalence of osteopenia or osteoporosis in Australia increases significantly with age, affecting 20% of people aged 75 and over (RACGP) (NPS Australia) (Trusted Health Advice).

-Early detection and proactive management of osteoporosis are crucial in preventing fractures and maintaining bone health.
-Adopting a healthy lifestyle, incorporating specific exercises, and following medical advice can significantly improve outcomes for individuals with osteoporosis.
-By understanding the risk factors and engaging in preventive measures, you can better protect your bone health and quality of life.
+Early detection and management of osteoporosis are crucial in preventing fractures and maintaining bone health.
+Adopting a healthy lifestyle, incorporating specific weight-bearing exercises, and following medical advice can significantly improve outcomes for individuals with osteoporosis.
+By understanding the risk factors and engaging in preventive strategies, you can better protect your bone health and quality of life.

-Osteoporosis and osteopenia both involve reduced bone density, but they represent different stages of bone health deterioration:
+Osteopenia vs osteoporosis: Both involve reduced bone density, but they represent different stages of bone weakening:

 - Osteopenia: This is the precursor to osteoporosis.
 It indicates that bone density is below normal but not low enough to be classified as osteoporosis.
 People with osteopenia have a higher risk of developing osteoporosis.